jbkunst/jbkunst.github.io2/_posts/2016-06-23-case-study-animation-and-others-vizs.md

 Well, some sites like http://gizmodo.com/ made a reference to this animation as [one-of-the-most-convincing-climate-change-visualization](http://gizmodo.com/one-of-the-most-convincing-climate-change-visualization-1775743779).
 Mmmm... ok!
 A kind of *click bait* IMHO but at least the title saids visualization :B. But for me the animation don't work **always**.
-I rembember a quote, sadly I don't rember the author, may be/surely was Alberto Cairo (If you know it please tell me who was):
+I rembember a quote, sadly I don't rember the author, maybe/surely was Alberto Cairo (If you know it please tell me who was):

 > Animation force the user to compare what they see with what they remember (saw).